apache/drill/_docs/sql-reference/data-types/010-supported-data-types.md

 title: "Supported Data Types"
 parent: "Data Types"
 ---
 Drill reads from and writes to data sources having a wide variety of types.
-Drill uses data types at the RPC level that are not supported for query input, often implicitly casting data.
+Drill uses data types at the RPC level that are not supported for query input, such as INTERVALDAY and INTERVALYEAR types, often implicitly casting data.
 Drill supports the following SQL data types for query input:

 | SQL Data Type                                     | Description                                                                                                          | Example                                                                        |
 |---------------------------------------------------|----------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------|